sandipsahoo2k2/my/articles/engineering/ds/lru_cache.md

 Note : We are creating head and tail dummy node with invalid a key and value.

+    //head.next is the real head
+    head = new Node(-1, -1) ;
+    //tail.prev is the real tail
+    tail = new Node(-1, -1) ;
+    //attach head and tail
+    head.next = tail;
+    tail.prev = head ;

-This is a technique that can be used to avoid null check in doubly linklist logic, So that we always insert and remove somewhere from the middle of the list
+&#9758; This is a technique that can be used to avoid null check in doubly linklist logic, So that we always insert and remove somewhere from the middle of the list.
+Also it is very very important to note that we have initialized the head.next = tail and tail.prev = head ; in the constructor with the total size.
+Add and remove to the map in the add and remove method of the linklist.

 Here is a link to practice problem for your next interview : https://leetcode.com/problems/lru-cache/